oracle-livelabs/adb/adb-gcp/connect-to-swingbech-app/connect-to-swingbech-app.md

     </copy>
     ```

-## Task 3: Connect the Swingbench application to Autonomous database
+## Task 3: Connect the Swingbench application to Autonomous Database

-Now that you have installed Swingbench and copied over the Autonomous Database wallet to the VM instance, the next step is to connect the application to your Autonomous database.
+Now that you have installed Swingbench and copied over the Autonomous Database wallet to the VM instance, the next step is to connect the application to your Autonomous Database.

-- You are ready to run Swingbench workloads on Autonomous database.
+- You are ready to run Swingbench workloads on Autonomous Database.
 Workloads are simulated by users submitting transactions to the database.

 - Load sample data to your Autonomous Database.
 To start **oewizard** to load Schema and data, navigate to Swinbench bin folder and run oewizard.